udevbe/greenfield/README.md

 ```

 Below is an example config file (the default config).
 It can be copy-pasted and used with the `--config-path=...` option.
+You will at least need to set the `public.baseURL` when not running locally.
 ```yaml
 server:
   http: